RoboJackets/apiary/docs/officers/attendance.rst

 .. vale Google.Parens = NO

-Attendance for in-person meetings can be collected in a few different ways:
+You can collect attendance for in-person meetings in a few different ways:

 #.
 Using the Apiary mobile app on an Android-powered device
 #.
 Using the Apiary Admin web interface